paradroid001/Myriad/README.md

 - Use Valgrind

 TODO:

 - Cleanroom branch
   resource loader
 - font
 - textures, sounds
   job system
 - with stats/timing
+- shared library engine and app, with stub loader.
+  - allow hot reloading.

 Issues:

 1. OpenGL context has to be inited on the same thread as rendering.
 2. Have to guarantee the init job runs before any others.